About Beaver Valley IU 27

 The Beaver Valley Intermediate Unit (BVIU) is comprised of the fourteen local school districts, the New Horizon School for students with disabilities and the Beaver County Career and Technology Center.
-We serve four area charter schools and 11 non-public schools.
+We serve three area charter schools and 11 non-public schools.

 One of the commonwealth's 29 Intermediate Units created by Act 102 in 1970, the BVIU provides needed and requested services to its member school districts.
 Some services needed by children, teachers, and administrators cannot be provided as effectively and economically by individual school districts.
 Through a service agency like the BVIU, specialized staff and services are made available to school districts with maximum cost effectiveness.